Some universities have a General Entrance (or 'matriculation') requirement, a basic minimum set of qualifications that all students have to have.

 Using a spread of grades is a good idea, too – perhaps choose three courses with entry requirements on your predictions leaving the two further choices for a safe bet (lower entry requirements but a university you like) and an aspirational choice.

-- Your aspiration choice might have typical offer requirements one or two grades higher than your predictions but one you feel is worth a gamble.
+- Your aspirational choice might have typical offer requirements one or two grades higher than your predictions but one you feel is worth a gamble.

-- UCAS Extra may allow a Plan B if you receive five rejections or decide to change direction.
+- UCAS Extra may allow a Plan B if you receive five rejections or decide to change direction, or you can apply direct to some Universities.

 Next page: Qualifications